Andrew Benintendi Preview, Player Props: White Sox vs. Royals

-Andrew Benintendi -- with a slugging percentage of .447 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Cole Ragans on the hill, on September 4 at 2:10 PM ET.
+On Tuesday, Andrew Benintendi (.447 slugging percentage in past 10 games, including two home runs) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 7:40 PM ET.

 Andrew Benintendi Game Info & Props vs. the Royals